Sarah Browning, Extension Educator

 Winter Annual Weed Control

 Winter annual weeds, like annual bluegrass, goosegrass, field speedwell and henbit, germinate in the fall, overwinter as a small rosette of foliage, and begin growing again in early spring.
 They complete their life cycle and go to seed in spring or early summer.
 Gardeners usually want to control these weeds in spring when they are blooming, but that’s not the best strategy.
-If you had these weeds in your landscape this spring, they should have disappeared by now but there seeds will still be there.
+If you had these weeds in your landscape this spring, they should have disappeared by now but their seeds will still be there.

 Make use of your fall leaves to create your own compost - a wonderful soil amendment.
 Compost is simple and inexpensive to make.
 It can be used in the garden to amend the soil, mulch and fertilize plants.
 Adding compost to heavy clay soil with lighten, loosen and improve drainage, while adding it to sandy soil will increase water and nutrient holding capacity.